Student Counselling Centre

 At the Departmental level, the University will appoint the Teacher Counsellors who will act as the guardians of the students and remain in touch with the students allotted to them (batch Approved by the 96st Academic Council held on 28th June, 2016 4 of 25 students) throughout the year to cater to their emotional and intellectual needs who will coordinate with the SCC at the University level.

 At the University level, the SCC shall oversee the effective redressal of problems and challenges faced by the students.
-It shall comprise of the following members:
+It shall comprise of the following members as per notiification No.28-10/Acad/Misc./2017(B)-361 Dated: 5th March, 2024:

 The SCC at the University level will be assisted by a team of professionally trained and widely experienced female and male Counsellors, psychologist and a psychiatrist, all of whom are accustomed to helping people from many backgrounds and cultures with a wide range of issues.